Prevail29/Down-Event-Finder/README.md

 Additionally, after running the test, the results can be further customized:
 - Display certain states (e.g. only display elements with the "problem" state).
 - Display certain down-events (e.g. only display touchstart down-events).
-- Display input and textarea ele>t changes.
+- Display input and textarea element changes.

 More features include:
 - Clicking on any result and viewing the element in the "elements" panel.
 - Personalizing your settings by being able to save options.
 - Iteratively highlighting all elements with down-events.

 ![Showcase](https://github.com/user-attachments/assets/c1020ac8-71f9-47ed-95fc-c5c67f81793a)